Pickled Cherry Tomatoes, Red Onions, and Cucumbers

 - Q: Can I use regular tomatoes instead of cherry tomatoes?

-A: While cherry tomatoes work best for this recipe due to their size and flavor, you can certainly substitute regular tomatoes, chopped into smaller pieces. - Q: Is there a substitute for white vinegar?
+A: While cherry tomatoes work best for this recipe due to their size and flavor, you can certainly substitute regular tomatoes, chopped into smaller pieces.

-A: You can use apple cider vinegar or rice vinegar as alternatives to white vinegar. - Q: How long will the pickled vegetables last in the refrigerator?
+A: You can use apple cider vinegar or rice vinegar as alternatives to white vinegar.

 A: The pickled vegetables can last for up to 2 weeks when stored in an airtight container in the refrigerator.